BigRoy/nodex/README.md

 will help to write readable and maintainable code for node based graphs that require a lot of mathematical processing.

-Besides the description/documentation below a (currently experimental) documentation can be found at:
+# Documentation

+### Full documentation for Nodex:

 - [http://www.colorbleed.nl/docs/nodex/master/](http://www.colorbleed.nl/docs/nodex/master/)

+# Brief docs

 ## Node expressions for Maya

+The core concept of the Nodex is that each node in the graph can have multiple inputs, but has a single important output.
+This way the algorithm can be written as a single line of chained commands.

 The process works by using an object called the ``Nodex``.

-Upon initializing a Nodex you reference a value, which is one of three values:
+Upon initializing a Nodex you reference a value (its first argument).

-1. Operates on output *attributes* so it can quickly connect it to another Nodex, `(pymel.Attribute)`
-2. Or references a *value* so that it can easily assign it into another Nodex. `(float, int, bool)`
-3. Or references an array of *values* and/or *attributes*. `(tuple)`

 Since the Nodex has a magic initialization (factory within __new__) it will become the relevant datatype for the data you're referencing.

 Then you can perform mathematical operations upon this Nodex with another Nodex (thus other attributes/numbers) and it will automatically return a Nodex that references